 - We want pupils to develop a positive attitude to life and learning, with a will to solve problems, the resilience to do so and the ability to work well with others.

 - We want all our pupils to approach the process of learning with confidence and independence, gaining a broad knowledge of all subject areas.

-- We have PSHE at the heart of our curriculum and believe pupils need to develop high-esteem and the ability to think well in order to achieve in all other areas of the curriculum.
+- We have PSHE at the heart of our curriculum and believe pupils need to develop high self-esteem and the ability to think well in order to achieve in all other areas of the curriculum.

-- Literacy, Numeracy, Science and Computing are the core subject areas.
+- English, Mathematics, Science and Computing are the core subject areas.
 We believe in delivering a broad and balanced curriculum, encompassing creative elements such as Art, DT, Music, History and Geography through our ‘Castleview Curriculum’ using our ‘end product’ approach to lead the learning.
-Links between curriculum subjects are made when and where appropriate to make learning more meaningful.
+Links between curriculum subjects are made, when and where appropriate, to make learning more meaningful.
 To find out more, please see our Curriculum Maps for this year.
-Our PE curriculum provides opportunities for the children to develop their physical skills in a range of Dance, Gymnastics and Games lessons.
+Our PE curriculum provides opportunities for the children to develop the skills of agility, balance and control through a range of physical activities and games developed through the ‘real PE’ programme.
 This is further enhanced by many after-school sports clubs.
-RE is taught according to the Berkshire Agreed Syllabus 2012 and where optional modules are suggested, they reflect the religious backgrounds of the children.
+RE is taught according to the Berkshire Agreed Syllabus 2018 and where optional modules are suggested, they reflect the religious backgrounds of the children.